-During the fourth quarter of 2018, we performed goodwill impairment testing for our two reporting units as part of our annual goodwill impairment test and concluded that goodwill was not impaired.
+During the fourth quarter of 2019, we performed the first step of goodwill impairment testing for our two reporting units as part of our annual goodwill impairment test and concluded that goodwill was not impaired.
 We have not recorded any impairment charges related to goodwill for any prior periods.